bpardee/data_seeder/README.md

 YAML should allow loading as either array or hash. (currently only does hash)

-CSV should have options such as only: and except: for using/skipping the specified header columns.
+CSV should have config such as only: and except: for using/skipping the specified header columns.

 The structure.sql caching within rails uses the file timestamp to determine whether to prepare the test database.
 This is error prone and forces you to do a 'touch db/structure.sql' to get around the not getting reloaded problem.
 Should